joshivaibhavs/CuriosityMCP/README.md

     curiosity.registerAIBackend(mockAIBackend);

     // 3.
-Create and register a tool const changeColorTool = new CuriosityMPC.ActionTool({
+Create and register a tool const changeColorTool = new CuriosityMCP.ActionTool({
         name: 'changeBackgroundColor',
         description: 'Changes the background color of the page body.',
         action: ({ color }) => {